heatherbaier/pygee/README.md

 ### Description
-Package to prep Landsat imagery for use deep learning models.
+Package to prep Landsat imagery from Google Earth Engine for use in deep learning models.
 See demo.ipynb for usage examples.

 ### Installation